OutrightWings/3DS_CAD/readme.md

 # Todo:
-* Vertex Buttons prefer closer when more than 1 overlapping
 * Make Rotation perform intutively.
 Controls do not rotate in a logical way. use two axis system, or figure out equivlent
 * add vertex, delete vertex button
 * save data